 - Ensure all aspects of the Quota Management System are monitored such as prior reporting and chain of custody requirements in catch disposal records (CDR) including auditing. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at change of ownership in fish processing premises. - Conduct intelligence driven operations that give rise to appropriate enforcement action - Respond to reported incidents/issue.

-Communicate activities in formal reporting.
+- Communicate activities in formal reporting. - Follow up of incorrect, incomplete reporting

 Enforcement